This post may contain affiliate links. Please read our disclosure policy.

 This is the way that my mom always prepared corn and it will forever take me back to my childhood.
-I prefer this method when I am making a meal that requires most of my attention to be elsewhere.
+I prefer this mostly hands-off method when I am making a meal that requires most of my attention to be elsewhere.

 Boiled Corn on the Cob